mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/worker-create.rst

 By using the UI
 ^^^^^^^^^^^^^^^^^^^^^^

-You can create a Worker Proposal by using BitShares UI form.
+You can create a Worker Proposal by using DNA UI form.
 Go to *Voting* page.
 There are three tabs: "Witnesses", "Committee", and "Workers".
 In the "Worker" tab, you will find *CREATE A NEW WORKER* button.

 .. image:: ../../../../_static/imgs/ui-worker-create3.png
-        :alt: BitShares
+        :alt: DNA
         :width: 600px
         :align: center

 **a worker proposal form**

 .. image:: ../../../../_static/imgs/ui-worker-create.png
-        :alt: BitShares
+        :alt: DNA
         :width: 550px
         :align: center